Birthday party leaves 18 in Texas family with coronavirus

 “Prayers were answered today,” Barbosa wrote on Facebook.
 “Now he (Frank) needs to get well for mom and the Barbosa Family.”

-Barbosa said his family remains united despite feeling a pendulum of emotions, including anger, over the past few weeks.
+Barbosa said his family remains united despite feeling a pendulum of emotions over the past few weeks.

 “We were horrified.
 People couldn’t believe that they took it to a family member,” he said.
 “But now, we’re holding on together.”

-Carole has returned home to recover, according to a Facebook page the family created, which indicated that Barbosa’s sister, Kathy, has been feeling better and is back home to recuperate.
+Carole has returned home to recover, according to a Facebook page the family created, which indicated that Barbosa’s sister, Kathy, is feeling better and back home to recuperate.